1 comment, add yours

 Final Word on Avastin, and Why We Need Better Physicians

 Today’s breaking breast cancer news is on Avastin.
 The FDA has just announced, formally, that it will rescind approval for the drug’s use in people with metastatic breast cancer.
-Commissioner Dr. Margaret Hamburg writes this her statement:
+Commissioner Dr. Margaret Hamburg writes this her statement: I know I speak on behalf of the many physicians that have been involved with this issue here […]

 Patients’ Words, Unfiltered, Medical Journalism and Evidence

-L. Husten, writing on a Forbes blog, cried that the press fawned, inappropriately, over patients’ words at the FDA hearing last week, and that led him to wonder why and if journalists should pay attention to what people with illness have to say, even if their words go against the prevailing medical wisdom.
+Yesterday’s post was not really about Avastin, but about medical journalism and how patients’ voices are handled by the media.
+L. Husten, writing on a Forbes blog, cried that the press fawned, inappropriately, over patients’ words at the FDA hearing last week, and that led him to wonder why and if journalists should pay attention to […]

-Considering Evidence and a New ITP Drug
+Considering Evidence for a New Drug for Immune Thrombocytopenia Purpura

 I’ve been wondering, lately, why so many of the medical blogs cover the same topics, like last week’s lung cancer detection trial, which are often the exact same studies as are reported by conventional news outlets.
 I’ve been trying, here, to sometimes consider new published articles that seem important to me but, for whatever reasons, don’t get so much attention.